-Model Supported versions Remarks
+Model Remarks

-PC software RCM-101- V 6.0.0.0 or later
+PC software RCM-101-MW

-Teaching pendant RCM-T V 2.00 or later All are compatible with existing
+Teaching pendant RCM-T All are compatible with existing RCP2

-Simple teaching pendant RCM-E V 2.00 or later RCS controllers.
+Simple teaching pendant RCM-E controllers.

-Data setting unit RCM-P V 2.00 or later
+Data setting unit RCM-P

 2. Recommendation for Backing Up Latest Data

 This controller uses nonvolatile memory to store parameters.
 Although data in the memory is retained even after the power is cut off, the stored data will be lost if the nonvolatile memory is damaged.
 It is therefore recommended that you regularly back up the latest parameters in case of accidental data loss.
 Regular backup will also let you restore data quickly if the controller must be replaced for other reasons.